global-strategies-llc/montana-history-center/src/pages/stories-of-support/index.md

           ago and gives our lives deeper meaning.
 Education, especially education that teaches an appreciation of the past, is a key to the preservation of our freedom and civilization.
-  - name: Museum Association Of Montana
+  - name: Museums Association Of Montana
-    image: /img/icons/stories.png
     testimonials:
       - author: |
           Paul Shea
-          Former President of the Museum Association of Montana
+          Former President of the Museums Association of Montana
         quote: >-
           We are writing to let you know that the Museums Association of Montana is in favor of the state bonding proposal for the Montana Heritage Center.
-We urge you to support this this worthwhile endavour.
+We urge you to support this worthwhile endeavor.
 Your support through this bond will enable the Montana History Foundation to better leverage support from the public help with this project.
 The Montana Historical Society has been invaluable in setting standards that all Montana Museums look to in their operations.
-The Museums association of Montana works closely with the MHS to convey professionalism to all musuems in the state.
-In showing the commitment to provide for the expansion of the needed space and the ability to provide the proper care of the states magnifcent collection of history, this project will insure the continuation of the MHS lead in helping making the state wide museums important to our citizens and visitors alike.
+The Museums Association of Montana works closely with the MHS to convey professionalism to all museums in the state.
+In showing the commitment to provide for the expansion of the needed space and the ability to provide the proper care of the state's magnificent collection of history, this project will insure the continuation of the MHS lead in helping making the statewide museums important to our citizens and visitors alike.
   - name: Teachers and Historians
-    image: /img/icons/stories.png
     testimonials:
       - author: |
           Rick Graetz